Azure/azure-openapi-validator/docs/rules.md

 ### DeleteResponseCodes

-Synchronous delete operations must have 200 & 204 return code responses and long-running (LRO) delete operations must have 202 & 204 return code responses.
+Synchronous delete operations must have 200, 204, and default responses and long-running (LRO) delete operations must have 202, 204, and default responses.
+They must not have any other responses.

 Please refer to [delete-response-codes.md](./delete-response-codes.md) for details.